nkomarn/nkomarn/README.md

-### 🌠 Hey there, I'm Mykyta.
+## 🌠 Hey there, I'm Mykyta.
-## And I like to create random, useless, and quite niche stuff.
+### And I like to create random, useless, and quite niche stuff.

 🔭 I'm currently working on [Loom](https://github.com/loomdev), a next-generation Minecraft server software that aims to succeed projects like Spigot.
-Check it out!
+Check it out- contributions are welcome and much appreciated!

 📫 You can reach me at any time on Discord!
 I'm `Mykyta#0001` over there.